-Local landowners; Bitterroot Water Forum; Lolo Creek Watershed Group; Lolo National Forest; Montana Department of Environmental Quality; Trout Unlimited; Montana Department of Natural Resources and Conservation; Montana Fish, Wildlife & Parks; Bitterroot National Forest; Ward Irrigation District; Tin Cup Water & Sewer District.
+Local landowners; Bitterroot Water Forum; Lolo Watershed Group; Lolo National Forest; Montana Department of Environmental Quality; Trout Unlimited; Montana Department of Natural Resources and Conservation; Montana Fish, Wildlife & Parks; Bitterroot National Forest; Ward Irrigation District; Tin Cup County Water & Sewer District.

 East Fork Lolo Watershed Improvement Project